-Wired Network Simulation in NS2 The departments support by our organizations also as follows: Computer science, information Technology, Electronic and communication, and also electrical engineering.
-These department students doing their final year project with our guidance.
-We also encouraging the students innovative thought which implement by us in their projects.
+Wired Network Simulation in NS2 The departments support by our organizations also as follows: Computer science, Information Technology, Electronic and communication, and also electrical engineering.
+These department students are doing their final year project with our guidance.
+We are also encouraging the student’s innovative thought, which implements by us in their projects.

-This is one of our add features which came us to a market leading organization in project and also research development.
+This is one of the additional features that came us to a market-leading organization in the project and also research development.
 The Adhoc routing protocol is changed to DSDV.
-Also, in the script itself we also define TCP and also CBR connections between the wired and also wireless nodes.
+Also, in the script itself, we also define TCP and also CBR connections between the wired and also wireless nodes.

 set opt(cp) “” ;# cp file not used

 set opt(stop) 300 ;# time to stop simulation